 DO NOT WORRY!
 This is NOT true!

 Although tinnitus is not an illness, it could be considered as our brain’s change in perception or interpretation of the signals in the auditory system.
-This maybe as a consequence of conditions that can be easily treated, such as a blockage in the ear.
+This maybe as a consequence of conditions that can be easily treated, such as a blockage of wax in the ear.

 The first step in addressing your tinnitus is to seek the advice of your GP they can then refer you on for assessment and where necessary appropriate individualised treatment.